 I started interviewing myself as an exercise in comedic writing, then branched out to interview other authors that I have been doing promotions with.
 I usually post the interviews on my blog as part of “Free Book Friday”.
-Here are the links:

-My very first one: Leon Stevens Interviews Himself
+The very first one: Leon Stevens Interviews Himself

 Transcript Part I: Leon Stevens, Author, interviews Leon Stevens, Reader